MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/collapsible-items.md

 In Markdown, how to create _sections_ which can expand and collapse again, like an accordion.

-## Format
+## General format

 Here we use the `details` and `summary` HTML5 tags as HTML in Markdown, which works GitHub.
-No JavaScript or CSS needed.
+No additional JavaScript or CSS needed.

 **Markdown code:**